 Side-hustle to supplement your income

 You may get additional benefits on top of the regular wage at these side hustles as well.
-For example, when I was working in a dining hall, the place actually offered me free dinner, so I saved on food there as well.
+For example, when I was working in a dining hall, the place actually offered me free dinner, so I saved on groceries there as well.

 If you don’t enjoy your side hustles, please keep in mind that this is just temporary.
 Once you finish paying off your debt, you will be free to leave (of course, unless you incur more debt, which is a NO NO).